 We will only pay the return costs and subsequent re-delivery costs (if applicable) if the return is a result of our error or the goods are faulty.

-All goods must be returned to us unused, together with all original packaging (please note you have a duty to take reasonable care of returned goods and any refund may be withheld or a charge incurred if you fail to take such care and damage the goods).
+All goods must be returned to us unused, unworn and together with all tags attached (please note you have a duty to take reasonable care of returned goods and any refund may be withheld or a charge incurred if you fail to take such care and damage the goods).
 Please make sure that your return package is packed and sealed securely (in or with the original packaging if possible).
 Packages must be returned with the freight prepaid.
-We recommend the use of a tracked parcel service, such as the New Zealand Post's CourierPost service.
+We recommend the use of a tracked parcel service, such as New Zealand Post's CourierPost service.

-With your purchase of Canterbury products, you will receive a delivery note and returns form.
-To return items, whether for exchange or return, simply fill out the form as instructed, include it in the package and attach the label to the outside of the package then post it back to us.
-If you do not have your returns form, our returns team will be happy to send electronic copies you can print at home.
-Contact us
+Returns forms can be generated from your Canterbury Account within 30 days of purchase.
+To return items, simply fill out the form as instructed, include it in the package and attach the label to the outside of the package then post it back to us.

 If there are any discrepancies with your order, you must notify us as soon as possible.
-If you have been shipped the incorrect goods then please accept our apologies.
-Please contact our customer service team and we will arrange a collection of these good.
-Any replacements will be sent at no extra cost.
+If you have been shipped the incorrect goods then please do accept our apologies.
+Please follow the Returns Procedure and on receipt of your order, we will reimburse the cost of returning them to us.
+Any replacements will be sent to you at no extra cost to yourself.
+Please note that the return postage refund will be sent to the original payment method used to place the order.
+Please allow up to thirty (30) days for your refund to be processed.

-We welcome any comments about our service, so we can improve it.
+We welcome any comments about our service, so that we can improve what we are doing.
 Our aim is to deal with any problems quickly and fairly.
-If you wish to complain, please e-mail our customer services team stating clearly that you are making a complaint.
+If you have reason to complain, please e-mail our Customer Services Team stating clearly that you are making a complaint.
 Alternatively, call us on the number stated on the website and say that you wish to make a complaint.
-Our aim is to respond within seven (7) working days, either resolving the complaint, or with a timescale for resolution.
+Our aim is to respond to your complaint within fourteen (14) working days, either resolving the complaint, or with a timescale for resolution.

 All prices are quoted in New Zealand Dollars and are inclusive of GST (where applicable) unless otherwise specified.
 All item prices are exclusive of delivery charges.
-A list of our international delivery charges can be found on the website.
 We list availability information for products sold on the website, including on each product information page.
-We cannot be more specific about availability than what is stated on the site.
-Dates are not guaranteed and should not be relied upon.
+Beyond what we say on that page or otherwise on the website, we cannot be more specific about availability.
+Please note that shipping dates are estimates only.
+Unless otherwise stated, dispatch dates are not guaranteed and should not be relied upon.
 As we process your order, we will inform you by email if any products are subsequently found to be unavailable.

 Despite our best efforts, a small number of the products on the website may be mis-priced.
 If a product's correct price is lower than our stated price, we will charge the lower amount and send you the product.
 If a product's correct price is higher than our stated price, we will, at our discretion, either contact you for instructions before shipping the products or cancel your order and notify you of such cancellation.